DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/external.md

 If you are using ASP.NET Identity, many of these technical details are hidden from you.
 It is recommended that you also read the Microsoft [docs](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social) and do the ASP.NET Identity [quickstart]({{< ref "/quickstarts/5_aspnetid" >}}).
 {{% /notice %}}

 One option on an external authentication handlers is called *SignInScheme*.
-This specifies the cookie handler that manages that state:
+This specifies the cookie handler to manage the state:

 ```cs
 services.AddAuthentication()